Skrishnan586/Skrishnan586/README.md

 🔭 I’m currently working at Jvs Future Technologies.

-🌱 I’m passionate about DevOps and cloud technologies, and I'm continuously learning and exploring new tools and practices in this domain.
+🌱 I’m passionate about DevOps and cloud technologies, and I'm continuously learning and exploring new tools and practices in DevOps

 👯 I’m looking to collaborate